JuergenGutsch/blog/_source/_posts/2020-06-08-a-challenging-year.md

 This post really is off-topic.

-It seemed that 2020 started to become a good year.
+It seemed that 2020 started to get a good year.
 Life was kind of normal and I was looking forward to the upcoming events.
 Community events as well as family events.
-I was really looking forward to the MVP Summit 2020, to meeting good friends again and to visiting my favorite city in the US.
+I was really looking forward to the MVP Summit 2020, to meeting good friends again and to visit my favorite city in the US.

 But life wouldn't be life if there were no changes and challenges.